graphql/graphql-spec/rfcs/InputUnion.md

 * Preserve option value
 * Understandability is just as important as correctness

-Each criteria is identified with a Letter so they can be referenced in the rest of the document.
+Each criteria is identified with a `Letter` so they can be referenced in the rest of the document.
 New criteria must be added to the end of the list.

+Solutions are evaluated and scored using a simple 3 part scale.
+A solution may have multiple evaluations based on variations present in the solution.

+* ✅ **Pass.** The solution clearly meets the criteria
+* ⚠️ **Warning.** The solution doesn't clearly meet or fail the criteria
+* 🚫 **Fail.** The solution clearly fails the criteria
+* ❔ The criteria hasn't been evaluated yet

+Passing or failing a specific criteria is NOT the final word.
+Both the Criteria _and_ the Solutions are up for debate.

-### 🎯 A) GraphQL should contain a polymorphic Input type
+### 🎯 A. GraphQL should contain a polymorphic Input type

 The premise of this RFC - GraphQL should contain a polymorphic Input type.